Emresav/emresav.github.io/index.md

 <img class="profile-picture" src="emre.jpg">

 Hello.
 I am working as a Research Associate at King's College London (KCL).
-My ongoing project is European Robotic Goal-Oriented [ERGO](http://h2020-ergo.gmv.com/author/ergo/) Autonomous Controller Project.
+My ongoing project is the European Robotic Goal-Oriented [ERGO](http://h2020-ergo.gmv.com/author/ergo/) Autonomous Controller Project.
 I actively work on the development of an AI planning software, called *Stellar*, to be run on-board autonomous spacecraft that will be launched by the *European Space Agency (ESA)*.
 I also manage the integration tests of Stellar with the rest of robotic components on simulation and physical environments.

 ## Research Interest